Ignas Brazdeikis

-Ignas Brazdeikis (born January 8, 1999) is a Lithuanian–Canadian professional basketball player for Žalgiris of the Lithuanian Basketball League (LKL) and the EuroLeague.
+Ignas "Iggy" Brazdeikis (born January 8, 1999) is a Lithuanian-Canadian professional basketball player for Unicaja of the Liga ACB and Basketball Champions League (BCL).
 He played college basketball for the Michigan Wolverines.
-As a freshman, he was a 2019 Second team All-Big Ten selection, the Big Ten Freshman of the Year and a Big Ten All-Freshman honoree.
+As a freshman, he was a 2019 second-team All-Big Ten selection, the Big Ten Freshman of the Year and a Big Ten All-Freshman honoree.
 Brazdeikis was selected with the 47th overall pick in the 2019 NBA draft by the Sacramento Kings, and was then traded to the New York Knicks.
 He has played in the National Basketball Association (NBA) for the Knicks, Philadelphia 76ers and Orlando Magic as well as NBA G League Westchester Knicks and Lakeland Magic.

-He has played internationally for Canada men's national basketball team in youth U-16 and U-17 competitions.
-After beginning his professional career, he sought Lithuanian citizenship and played for the Lithuania men's national basketball team.
-He has played for Žalgiris of the Lithuanian Basketball League.
+He has played internationally for Canada's teams in under-16 and under-17 competitions.
+After beginning his professional career, he sought Lithuanian citizenship and played for Lithuania national team.

 Early life

 Brazdeikis was born in Kaunas, Lithuania, to Diana and Sigitas "Sigis" Brazdeikis.
 He has an older sister, Ema.
 His second aunt, Lina Brazdeikytė, is a former professional basketball player who won the EuroBasket Women 1997 with the Lithuania women's national team.
 His family emigrated to Chicago before moving to Winnipeg and Etobicoke (where he started to play basketball at the age of six) before settling in Oakville, Ontario.
 Nevertheless, Brazdeikis was a fan of his hometown team Žalgiris since his childhood.